graphile/graphile.github.io/src/pages/postgraphile/production.md

 It's unlikely that you want users to request `allUsers` and receive back literally all of the users in the database.
 More likely you want users to use cursor-based pagination over this connection with `first` / `after`.
-The Pro Plugin introduces the `--default-pagination-cap [int]` [PRO] option which enables you to enforce a pagination cap on all connections.
-Whatever number you pass will be used as the pagination cap, but you can override it on a table-by-table basis using [smart comments](/postgraphile/smart-comments/) - in this case the `@paginationCap`[PRO] smart comment.
+The Pro Plugin introduces the `--default-pagination-cap [int]` [PRO] option (library
+option: `defaultPaginationCap`) which enables you to enforce a pagination cap on all connections.
+Whatever number you pass will be used as the pagination cap (allowing requests smaller or equal to this cap to go through, and blocking those above it), but you can override it on a table-by-table basis using [smart comments](/postgraphile/smart-comments/) - in this case the `@paginationCap`[PRO] smart comment.

 ```sql
 comment on table users is